Sabrenetics/Cytheseus/README.md

 # USE GUIDE

-Based on your requirements, you can build a web application using a combination of Python and JavaScript.
-Here's a suggested tech stack for each component of your application:
+The software is a web application built a combination of Python and JavaScript with the below tech stack for each component:

 1. Backend: Python
 * Flask: A lightweight web framework for Python that allows you to handle HTTP requests and build APIs.